Frank Johnson Publications: Early publishing ventures

 Frank Charles Johnson was born on 27 August 1898 at Glebe, the youngest of seven children of William Percy Johnson and Jeanne Amelie (née Turner).

 Frank C. Johnson served in the A.I.F. during World War I, enlisting in September 1915.
 After the war had ended, before returning to Australia, Johnson worked for the London export bookseller, John Clark of 12 Ludgate Square, for three months from early May to early August 1919.
 Johnson's period of work experience in London was supported by the Australian military in order for him to receive clerical experience prior to his return to civilian life in Australia.

 After returning from the war Johnson "entered the book-trade", finding a position with Dymock's Bookstore in Sydney.
-While still working for Dymocks, Johnson joined with Jack and Kenneth Slessor to edit the quarterly literary journal Vision, which ran for four editions between May 1923 and February 1924.
+While still working for Dymocks, Johnson joined with Jack Lindsay and Kenneth Slessor to edit the quarterly literary journal Vision, which ran for four editions between May 1923 and February 1924.
 The poems and essays in Vision quarterly were ornamented by drawings of nymphs and satyrs by Norman Lindsay.
 The magazine served as a vehicle for an aesthetic philosophy supporting "the literary and artistic traditions rejected by European modernists".
 In December 1923 Johnson published an anthology called Poetry in Australia.

 Frank Johnson married Adeleen Kathleen Rennix in 1926 in Sydney.

 Johnson left Dymocks and launched his own publishing-business, at first under his own name and later as the Macquarie Head Press.
 Under these labels Johnson published a series of books by a number of Australian writers and artists.
 In late 1931 forty-one of Kenneth Slessor's poems, each of them illustrated by the artist Virgil Reilly and previously published in Smith's Weekly between 1928 and 1931, were published by Johnson in a single volume collection called Darlinghurst Nights.
 Johnson also published a book of lino cuts by the Melbourne artist, Jim Flett, as well as works by prominent Australian authors, including Dale Collins, Les Haylen, Dulcie Deamer, Lennie Lower, Les Robinson, W. S. Power, Colin Wills, Kurt Offenberg and J. A. R. McKellar.

 In 1937 Johnson launched Tempo, a monthly magazine devoted "to music, stage, screen and dance-band news".
 In October 1937 Johnson was described as "perhaps Australia's most persistent publisher outside the bigger commercial houses".